-Just as the fields of Catan are troubled by the ravaging robber, the sea is vulnerable to the scourge of brigands!

-The dreaded pirate works the sea lanes for rich profit!
+Just as the fields of Catan are troubled by the ravaging Robber, the sea is vulnerable to the scourge of brigands!
+The dreaded Pirate works the sea lanes for rich profit!

-The pirate is another new addition to Catan.
-Place the pirate piece near the board before the game begins.
+The Pirate is another new addition to Catan.
+Place the Pirate piece near the board before the game begins.
 The pirate can affect the game in three ways:

-- If you roll a "7" during your turn, you may elect to move the pirate INSTEAD of the robber.
-Like the robber, you place the pirate in the center of any hex you choose except that you may only place it on a sea hex.
+- A. If you roll a "7" during your turn, you may elect to move the Pirate INSTEAD of the Robber.
+Like the Robber, you place the pirate in the center of any hex you choose-except that you may only place it on a sea hex.
 You are then allowed to steal one random resource from any ONE player who has a ship adjacent to that hex!
-If a player has more than one ship adjacent to that sea hex, you are only allowed to steal one card from that player. - If you play a knight card, you now have the choice of moving either the robber or the pirate. - Because sailors fear the pirate so, they will not sail near him.
-You may not place any new ships on the border of the hex the pirate is on.
-In addition, no ship may be moved away from the pirate if it is on the border of the hex in which the pirate is sailing.
+If a player has more than one ship adjacent to that sea hex, you are only allowed to steal one card from that player. - B. If you play a Knight Development Card, you now have the choice of moving either the Robber or the Pirate. - C. Because sailors fear the pirate so, they will not sail near him.
+You may not place any new ships on the border of the hex the Pirate is on.
+In addition, no ship may be moved away from the Pirate if it is on the border of the hex in which the Pirate is sailing.

-Note: In Seafarers, certain scenarios contain no desert bexes.
-In such cases, start the robber off the board (just like the pirate).
+Note: In Seafarers, certain scenarios contain no desert hexes.
+In such cases, start the Robber off the board (just like the Pirate).